How To Feed A Loon

 • Add the peaches to a large bowl and add the lemon juice.
 Use two large wooden spoons to gently toss the peaches to coat them with the lemon juice.

-2 lbs peaches, 1 tbsp lemon juice
+2 lbs peaches, 1 tablespoon lemon juice

 • In a medium-sized bowl, mix together the sugar, cornstarch, salt, and cinnamon.
 Sprinkle over the peaches and gently stir to fully coat.

-⅔ cup sugar, 2 tbsp cornstarch, ¼ tsp Kosher salt, ½ tsp cinnamon
+⅔ cup sugar, 2 tablespoon cornstarch, ¼ teaspoon Kosher salt, ½ teaspoon cinnamon

 • Remove the pie dish from the refrigerator and spoon the peaches onto the pie dough.
 Use the wooden spoon to spread them out evenly.